 Facts about purchasing your property in paradise

 Unlike some of the other countries, foreigners have the same rights when purchasing land in Costa Rica as locals do.
 You can own property outright in your own name or in the name of your corporation.
 You do not need a local partner, except in cases of beachfront concession property, where special rules apply.
-There is absolutely nothing to prevent you from purchasing Costa Rica property in your own name, but the majority of buyers form a corporation with the help of a reputable lawyer and then purchase property through that corporation.
+There is absolutely nothing to prevent you from purchasing property in your own name, but the majority of buyers form a corporation with the help of a reputable lawyer and then purchase property through that corporation.
 The reason for this is threefold.
 One - it may be more beneficial to have your income (from rentals) or capital gain (from sale of the property) taxed within a Costa Rican company rather than having it taxed as personal income.
 Of course, this depends on the tax laws of the country from which you originate.
 Two - it allows for simplified estate planning, whereby you can give or will shares of the corporation that owns the property to members of your family.
-Three - if you ever decide to sell your property, you can avoid paying property transfer taxes a second time by simply transferring the shares of the corporation to the new owner.
+Three - to not have personal liability for any debt than can occur and shield its owners from personal liability for accidents or bodily injury on the property.

 Another plus for property purchasers in Costa Rica is its central land registry which allows your lawyer to confirm that there is clear title to your property, as well as to discern if there are any restrictions on the property before the deal goes through.
 Also attractive are Costa Rica's very low property taxes - 1/4 of 1% annually.
 That means if you buy a condominium or home with an assessed value of $200,000, the property taxes per year would be $500.